12 Most Haunted Places in South Jersey

 Long before Atlantic City was a bustling metropolis, General George Meade designed the Absecon Lighthouse to overlook the inlet and provide navigation to the ships arriving there.
 Within a few decades, it became a regular haunt of the Jersey Devil–the horned, winged creature that is the only “state demon” in the country.

 In 1905, the Jersey Devil was sighted by a lighthouse keeper, and that kickstarted its haunted history.
-There would be strange shadows fleeting out of sight and voices and conversations heard.
-One light housekeeper also reported how he saw a ghostly hand clutching at the railing of the staircase.
+Strange shadows fleeting across the grounds, and people overheard phantom conversations when there was no one there.
+One light housekeeper reported how he saw a ghostly hand clutching at the railing of the staircase.
 The general atmosphere of the Absecon lighthouse is unsettling.
 But that is what gives it it’s charm.
+Go on one of the tours and explore the rich history of the lighthouse while in Atlantic City.

 Burlington County Prison Museum